PM Modi dials Mamata, assures her of all help to mitigate flood situation in Bengal | Science-Environment

 - India

-Prime Minister Narendra Modi telephoned West Bengal Chief Minister Mamata Banerjee on Wednesday and took stock of the flood situation in the state, a senior official of the state government said.
+Prime Minister Narendra Modi telephoned West Bengal Chief Minister Mamata Banerjee on Wednesday and took stock of the flood situation in the state.

+''PM @narendramodi spoke to WB CM @MamataOfficial on the flood situation caused by water discharge from dams in parts of the state,'' the Prime Minister's Office (PMO) said in a tweet.

-The prime minister assured Banerjee of all central assistance to mitigate the flood situation, he said.
+The prime minister assured all possible support from the Centre to help mitigate the situation, it said.

-The chief minister, who was visiting flood-hit Udaynarayanpur in Howrah district, was learned to have told the prime minister that her administration will send a report to the PMO on the flood situation, and damages caused by the deluge after completing the survey, the official said.
+The chief minister, who was visiting flood-hit Udaynarayanpur in Howrah district, was learned to have told the prime minister that her administration will send a report to the PMO on the flood situation and the damage caused by it, a state government official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)